 We seek to expand our product pipeline from time to time in part by in-licensing the rights to key technologies, including those related to gene delivery, genes, and gene cassettes.
 The future growth of our business will depend in significant part on our ability to in-license or otherwise acquire the rights to additional product candidates or technologies, particularly through our collaborations with academic research institutions.
 However, we may be unable to in-license or acquire the rights to any such product candidates or technologies from third parties on acceptable terms or at all.
-The in-licensing and acquisition of these technologies is a competitive area, and many more established companies are also pursuing strategies to license or acquire product candidates or technologies that we may consider attractive.
+The inlicensing and acquisition of these technologies is a competitive area, and many more established companies are also pursuing strategies to license or acquire product candidates or technologies that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be competitors may be unwilling to license rights to us.
-Furthermore, we may be unable to identify suitable product candidates or technologies, our business, financial condition, and prospects could suffer.
+Furthermore, we may be unable to identify suitable product candidates or technologies within our areas of focus.
+If we are unable to successfully obtain rights to suitable product candidates or technologies, our business, financial condition, and prospects could suffer.